 And now you should be able to test that your local server is working by going to http://localhost/

-If all went well, you now have a functioning XAMPP server on your Windows PC!
-But now it’s time to install XAMPP and WordPress.
-So here’s how to get a WordPress site up and running on XAMPP.
+If all went well, you now have a functioning XAMPP server on your local computer!

-If you’ve ever manually installed WordPress, the rest of the process should feel pretty familiar.
+If you’ve ever installed WordPress manually, the rest of the process should feel pretty familiar.
 First, you need to go to wordpress.org and download the latest version of WordPress.

-Next, you need to create a MySQL database for your WordPress install.
-To do that, launch PHPMyAdmin from your XAMPP control panel:
+Next, you need to create a database for your WordPress install.
+To do that, go to http://localhost/dashboard/

 Then click on Databases at the top:

-Unlike installing WordPress on a live web server, when you install XAMPP and WordPress, you don’t need to worry about creating a database user.
+Unlike installing WordPress on a live web server, when you install it on XAMPP, you don’t need to worry about creating a database user.

-When you visit your test site, you should see the normal WordPress installer.
-Remember, your test site is just http://localhost/FOLDERNAME
+When you visit your test site now, you should see the normal WordPress installer.
+Remember, your test site is just http://localhost/YOUR_FOLDER_NAME

 The only step where this process will differ from a normal install is the database details.
-When you get to the database details, enter them like this:
+You can simply enter the following:

 - Database Name = Name of the database you created in PHPMyAdmin